Get the Tata Capital App to apply for Loans & manage your account. Download Now

 2. Asset liquidation: Although the scrap value of the underlying asset might not cover the entire balloon payment, the option to sell the asset allows borrowers to generate a portion of the required sum and restructure the remaining debt.

-3. Career progression alignment: Balloon loans can benefit individuals whose income is expected to increase over time, such as those at the beginning of their careers.
+3. Career progression alignment: Balloon schemes can benefit individuals whose income is expected to increase over time, such as those at the beginning of their careers.
 Lower initial payments can balance personal finances, considering future income growth.

 4. Enhanced liquidity: Lower monthly instalments leave borrowers with increased liquidity.
 The surplus funds can be utilised to manage the substantial balloon payment effectively without disrupting regular cash flow.